RYANCOX00/pands-project2021/README.md

 ## Aim of this project
 This repository will explore the Iris Fishers Dataset using Python.
 I will firstly aim to summarise the differences of the features across the three species.
 A comparative table will be outputted to summarise the key differences in sizes of the species per feature.

-I will then aim to visualise the differences in features by plotting a histogram of each feature with the species as a category.
-This will show the user the size of each feature and frequency of each species within a particular size range.
+I will then aim to visualise the differences of the features by plotting a histogram of each with the species as a category.
+This will show the user the size of each feature and frequency of each specie within a particular size range.

 I will finally aim to compare the relationships between each feature on a scatter plot.
 This will allow one to see if clusters of species exist.
 These may or may not distinguish the categories of species as held by the Discriminant Analysis Method.